kevinoverworked/react-assignment-user-adding/README.md

    3. Updating the users object with the new user
 3. Lifting the state up from AddUser to App.js to you can re-render Users with new data
 4. Making form validation and dynamically setting error message.
+5. Using React Fragments to lessen the div soup.
+6. Using Portals to pull out our error modal outside of root and into it's own root elements.